cromize/vstpipe/README.md

 # vstpipe

 vstpipe is simple VST plugin for bi-directional audio piping from/into DAW.
-It uses socket pipe for audio stream and could easily work over network.
+It uses socket pipe for audio stream and could works over network.

 Audio is sent as 32-bit interleaved stereo.
 You can play and route input/output using included server.py.
 Buffer size is set automatically.
 You can find pre-build version build folder.
 Older version using Windows namedpipe is in branch namedpipe.